M.A./M.A. in Counseling Dual-Degree Program

 school of theology and ministry

-The dual M.A. in Pastoral Ministry/M.A. in Mental Health Counseling program was developed by the Department of Religious Education and Pastoral Ministry (DREPM), now part of the School of Theology and Ministry (STM), and the Lynch School of Education (LSOE) for individuals who wish to pursue graduate studies that combine theories and practice in counseling and psychology with studies in religion and exploration of the pastoral dimensions of caregiving.
-It combines the foundational studies and faculty resources of the existing M.A. in Pastoral Ministry with the M.A. in Mental Health Counseling.
-The program has now evolved to include the new M.A. in Theology and Ministry in the dual degree M.A./M.A. program.
-Those students seeking to finish the dual-degree M.A./M.A. in three summers and two academic years will need to apply for the M.A. in Pastoral Ministry, while those seeking to finish M.A./M.A. in three academic years and one summer will need to apply for the M.A. in Theology and Ministry.
+The dual M.A./M.A. in Mental Health Counseling program was developed by the Institute of Religious Education and Pastoral Ministry (IREPM), now part of the School of Theology and Ministry (STM), and the Lynch School of Education (LSOE) for individuals who wish to pursue graduate studies that combine theories and practice in counseling and psychology with studies in religion and exploration of the pastoral dimensions of caregiving.
+It combines the foundational studies and faculty resources of the M.A. in Theology and Ministry with the M.A. in Mental Health Counseling.
+Students generally complete the dual degrees in approximately 3 years of full-time study

 The dual M.A./M.A. program attracts students who wish to include an appreciation for the faith or spiritual dimensions of human life into their practice of mental health counseling.
 Dual degree students couple their study of counseling psychology with the study of pastoral care and spirituality and can seek licensing as professional mental health counselors.
 Such licensed counselors are well equipped to seek positions in mental health agencies, shelters, pastoral placements in parishes, campus ministry programs, prison work and youth and young adult programs.
 Graduates will bring the strength of solid counseling skills and exposure to spiritual direction work to their positions.